Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 dizziness or emotional flooding

-Mentally, this feels like anxiety, panic, or looping thoughts.
-These symptoms don’t mean you’re broken—they mean your body is replaying unfinished survival responses.
+Mentally, this can feel like anxiety, panic, or looping thoughts.
+These sensations don’t mean you’re broken — they mean your body is still replaying unfinished survival responses.

-💡 Key insight: When the nervous system is activated, the thoughts that arise are automatic, coming from the body’s memory—not your conscious awareness.
+💡 Key Insight: When the nervous system is activated, the thoughts that arise are automatic.
+They come from the body’s memory, not your conscious awareness.

 🪞 The Body That Thinks Without You

-When your system floods with adrenaline, your mind rushes to justify the feeling:
+When adrenaline floods your system, your mind rushes to justify the feeling:

 💠 The Many Selves Within: Inner-Child Psychology